waepoints/waepointstandards-documentation/outline.md

 ### Consent System Commands

-Opt me… in…, Opt in to…, Opt out of….
+Opt me… in…, … Opt in to…, … Opt out of…

 ### Communication System Commands